PoxyDoxy/myisam2innodb/README.md

 - Email results (--email)
 - Only show found MyISAM tables

-### Failsafe / Testing
-- When testing for the first time, manually run outside of systemd and issue a Ctrl+C (sig-int) if it doesn't work as expected.
-- This will stop the script and set the dell server back to auto fan controll.

 ### Requirements
 This script only needs 2 things to work, PHP and local linux mysql tooling (mysql/mysqldump).